flokleiser/nextjs-flo/README.md

 ### Creative Coding:

-- [ ] Scrollable container element?
+- [x] Scrollable container element?

 - [ ] Video to showcase tool (screen recording)
 - [ ] Move tool at the end of page
-- [ ] Scrollable window/codesandbox under gallery or video
+- [x] Scrollable window/codesandbox under gallery or video

-- [ ] Fix code snippets looking really bad
+- [x] Fix code snippets looking really bad
-- [ ] Add code screenshots (+ maybe little "test" code sandbox things that only have the current code)
+- [x] Add code screenshots (+ maybe little "test" code sandbox things that only have the current code)
-- [ ] Decide on background --> colorful or not
+- [x] Decide on background --> colorful or not

-### Expandable button:
-- [ ] Figure out how to make size the same
-- [ ] Better animation

 ### Homepage
 - [ ] Make projects/portfolio cards scale up like the title etc